 Cows and other animals used for food in Australia have few legal protections.
-It is left to states to try to enforce their limited animal welfare laws, but this is difficult as the Primary Industries Ministerial Council has established a separate “voluntary” code for the livestock industry.
-The recent government-commissioned report on live export found that “[c]ompliance with these codes is not mandated under legislation and they are generally written as guidelines, which are difficult to enforce”.
+States are left to try to enforce their limited animal-welfare laws, but this is difficult, as the Primary Industries Ministerial Council has established a separate voluntary code for the livestock industry.
+A government-commissioned report on live export found that “[c]ompliance with these codes is not mandated under legislation and they are generally written as guidelines, which are difficult to enforce”.

 You can help put an end to this cycle of suffering.
-Browse through PETA’s vegetarian/vegan starter kit for tips and recipes to help you make the transition to a meat- and dairy-free diet today.
+Browse through PETA’svegan starter kit for tips and recipes to help you make the transition to meat- and dairy-free eating today.